-Kellie lerullo (she, her, hers) has been an educator with the Toronto District School Board for over 20 years, including as a classroom teacher, special education teacher, and now as a teacher-librarian, technology chair, and science/STEM lead educator.
+Kellie lerullo (she/her/hers) has been an educator with the Toronto District School Board for over 20 years, including as a classroom teacher, special education teacher, and now as a teacher-librarian, technology chair, and science/STEM lead educator.
 Kellie is passionate about helping teachers engage students through meaningful coding and STEM activities and encouraging students to move beyond navigating technology to creating it for themselves.
 Kellie lives in Woodbridge, Ontario, with her family.
-Jennifer H. Manitowabi is an Ojibway educator and PhD candidate.
+Jennifer H. Manitowabi (she/her/hers) is an Ojibway educator and PhD candidate at Lakehead University.
 Throughout her career in education in both Canada and the United States, she has worked as a bus driver, classroom teacher, principal, and education director.
 Jennifer encourages all educators to incorporate Indigenous worldviews in their teaching and to find opportunities to build relationships with the First Nations of Turtle Island.
-She writes about the struggles that First Nations people have overcome and creates artwork that celebrates her culture.
+Jennifer is a member of Lac Seul First Nation, where she currently resides, and can often be found creating artwork that celebrates her culture.